beecave-homelab/custom-patterns/write_it_better/README.md

 Original: I think that maybe we should consider possibly implementing the new system
 Improved: We should implement the new system.
 ```

-This allows you to quickly extract what's valuable and meaningful from the content for the use cases above.

 ## Meta